Lucca Ashtear: Appearances

 Lucca first appears in the Super NES video game Chrono Trigger.
-She is the friend of protagonist Crono, both of whom live in the year 1000 AD, where a Millennial Fair is being held.
+She is the friend of protagonist Crono, both of whom live in the year 1000 AD, in Guardia Kingdon, in the capital city of Truce, where a Millennial Fair is being held.
 She invites Crono to witness her teleportation demonstration at the fair, and he brings a new companion, Marle, along.
 Marle winds up getting sent back in time to 600 AD while attempting to use the teleporter due to an interaction between her pendant and the machine, resulting in Crono going after her with Lucca's help.
 She later joins them using a time travel device she created and helps Crono rescue Marle.
 She returns to 1000 AD with Crono and Marle and helps Crono escape prison when he's mistakenly taken prisoner and sentenced to death for kidnapping Marle.
 The three are chased and escape through time into 2300 AD, where they discover a post-apocalypse and a robot named Robo who she repairs and accept into the team.
 They also learn that the cause of the apocalypse was a creature named Lavos who emerged from the Earth in 1999, and they vow to stop this from happening.
 They arrive at the End of Time, where Lucca gains the ability to use Fire magic.
 At this point, Lucca may be left out of the story for much of the game after this point due to time travel only allowing three entities to travel at a time.